impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.19.8: April 6th, 2022 =
+* Fix: Corrected an issue with our javascript translations

 = 2.19.7: April 4th, 2022 =
 * Fix: Resolved a regression in 2.19.6 that broke the Stripe Checkout gateway — please update immediately